For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 - SLA management: Allows you to set service level agreements with automated alerts and escalations if a ticket remains unanswered for too long.

-osTicket works best when teams want a reliable, low-cost ticket system and already have technical resources to run it.
+osTicket works best when teams want a reliable, low-cost help desk system and have technical resources to run it.

 | Pros | Cons |